tdmayo5/tdmayo5/README.md

 ### **The People Side**
 One thing I've learned is that technical skills only get you so far.
 I really value working with cross-functional teams, translating business needs into technical solutions, and making sure stakeholders understand what we're building and why.

----

 ## 🏗️ Projects I'm Proud Of

 ### 🏀 **NBA Analytics Data Pipeline** | *2025*
 *Personal project that scratches my basketball itch*

-I built this end-to-end pipeline to analyze NBA content performance data, mainly because I wanted to learn more about modern data architecture patterns.
+I built this end-to-end pipeline to analyze NBA performance data, mainly because I wanted to learn more about modern data architecture patterns.
 It follows the Medallion Architecture approach (Bronze → Silver → Gold layers) and uses GCP services like BigQuery and Cloud Storage.

 The fun part was setting up the entire workflow - from ingesting raw JSON data to creating analytics-ready datasets using dbt.
 I'm using Prefect for orchestration and planning to add GitHub Actions for CI/CD.
 It's been a great way to experiment with tools I don't get to use at work.